Dr. Giggles

 Dr. Giggles is a 1992 American slasher film directed by Manny Coto, starring Larry Drake as Evan Rendell Jr., the eponymous Dr. Giggles, and Holly Marie Combs as Jennifer Campbell.
 The film co-stars Cliff DeYoung and Glenn Quinn.
 It is based on the comic book series of the same name published by Dark Horse Comics.
-It was released on October 23, 1992.
+It was released by Universal Pictures on October 23, 1992.

 Plot

 In the town of Moorehigh in 1957, the patients of Dr. Evan Rendell keep disappearing.
-The townspeople find out that Rendell and his son (Evan Jr.) has been ripping out the patients' hearts in an attempt to resurrect the doctor's dead wife.
+The townspeople find out that Rendell and his son (Evan Jr.) have been ripping out the patients' hearts in an attempt to resurrect the doctor's dead wife.
 The townspeople, in an uproar, take matters into their own hands by dragging Dr. Rendell out of his house and stoning him to death in the town streets.
 The townspeople also search for Evan Jr., but he has inexplicably disappeared.

-In 1992 (thirty-five years later), the adult Evan Jr. (now nicknamed "Dr. Giggles" for his hideous giggle and insatiable obsession to follow in his father's footsteps) escapes from a mental asylum, killing everyone in his path.
+In 1992 (thirty-five years later), the adult Evan Jr. (now nicknamed "Dr. Giggles" for his giggle and obsession to follow in his father's footsteps) escapes from a mental asylum, killing everyone in his path.
 In Moorehigh, 19-year-old Jennifer Campbell, her boyfriend Max Anderson, and their friends are planning their summer break.
 Jennifer, already upset by family trouble, is further distressed from having a heart condition and being forced to wear a heart monitor.
 Dr. Giggles returns to his childhood home, goes through Evan Sr.'s files, and gathers a list of names.
 He begins stalking and killing several residents, including Jennifer's friends.

 After a party, Jennifer becomes fed up with her heart monitor and dumps it in a fish tank.
 Jennifer's father finds it and leaves to look for her.
-Dr. Giggles shows up and kills his girlfriend (Jennifer's prospective stepmother).
+Dr. Giggles shows up and kills his wife(Jennifer's prospective stepmother).
 Jennifer returns to the party and sees Max kissing another girl.
 Distraught, she runs into the house of mirrors.
 Dr. Giggles notices Jennifer has the same heart condition as his mother and goes after her.
 He kills the girl Max was kissing, but Jennifer sees him coming and escapes.
 Officers Magruder and Reitz find her and take her to the police station.